Inductive type

 Here, a natural number is created either from the constant "0" or by applying the function "S" to another natural number.
 "S" is the successor function which represents adding 1 to a number.
 Thus, "0" is zero, "S 0" is one, "S (S 0)" is two, "S (S (S 0))" is three, and so on.

 Since their introduction, inductive types have been extended to encode more and more structures, while still being predicative and supporting structural recursion.

 Elimination

 Inductive types usually come with a function to prove properties about them.
-Thus, "nat" may come with (in Coq syntax):
+Thus, "nat" may come with (in Rocq syntax):